-"the laws arbitrarily deprived the couple of a fundamental liberty . . . , the freedom to marry."
-Id. at 383-84.
-Applying strict scrutiny, the Court invalidated the statute's discriminatory denial of the right to marry to parents who had failed to pay child support, finding it imposed "a serious intrusion into . . . freedom of choice in an area in which we have held such freedom to be fundamental."
-Id. at 387.
-Because the Equal Protection Clause secured an equal right to marry to all persons, the government could not pursue its legitimate interest in ensuring payment of child support obligations by "unnecessarily imping[ing] on the right to marry."
+Equal Protection Clause secured an equal right to marry to all persons, the government could not pursue its legitimate interest in ensuring payment of child support obligations by "unnecessarily imping[ing] on the right to marry."
 Id. at 388.
-See also M.L.B., 519 U.S. at 117 ("Choices about marriage . . . are among associational rights this Court has ranked as 'of basic importance in our society,' rights sheltered by Fourteenth Amendment against the State's the unwarranted usurpation, disregard, or disrespect.") (quoting Boddie v.
+See also M.L.B., 519 U.S. at 117 ("Choices about marriage . . . are among associational rights this Court has ranked as 'of basic importance in our society,' rights sheltered by the Fourteenth Amendment against the State's unwarranted usurpation, disregard, or disrespect.") (quoting Boddie v.
 Connecticut, 401 U.S. 371, 376 (1971)).

 Both the Fourteenth Amendment's text and history and Supreme Court precedent thus establish that the Equal Protection Clause commands the equality of rights, including the right to marry.
 Laws that deny the fundamental right to marry to certain classes of people are subject to strict scrutiny and must be narrowly tailored to serve a compelling state interest.
 See Zablocki, 434 U.S. at 388; see also Skinner, 316 U.S. at 541 (applying strict scrutiny under the Equal Protection Clause to legislation involving "one of the basic civil rights of man . . . lest unwittingly or otherwise invidious discriminations are made against groups or types of individuals in violation of the constitutional guarantee of just and equal laws").
-See generally Utah Plaintiffs-Appellees Br. at 39 n.9, 48-63 (arguing that heightened scrutiny applies in this case).
+See generally Plaintiffs-Appellees Br. at 22-23 (arguing that heightened scrutiny applies in this case).
 6

 IV.
-THE MARRIAGE LAWS OF UTAH AND OKLAHOMA INFRINGE THE EQUAL RIGHT TO MARRY AND THUS VIOLATE THE GUARANTEE OF THE EQUAL PROTECTION CLAUSE THAT ALL PERSONS SHALL HAVE EQUALITY UNDER THE LAW
+LAWS THAT PROHIBIT OR REFUSE TO RECOGNIZE SAME-SEX COUPLES' MARRIAGES INFRINGE THE EQUAL RIGHT TO MARRY AND THUS VIOLATE THE GUARANTEE OF THE EQUAL PROTECTION CLAUSE THAT ALL PERSONS SHALL HAVE EQUALITY UNDER THE LAW